 I’ll give you all best tips and advice on checking in, getting through security, what documents you need, what you can check as luggage, and what to bring on the plane to keep them occupied.

-Traveling with kids does not have to be a nightmare as long as you are prepared!
+Flying with kids does not have to be a nightmare as long as you are prepared!

 (This post may contain affiliate links.
 You can read all about that boring nonsense here)